acli/shairport-sync/TROUBLESHOOTING.md

 Please see [Adjusting Sync](./ADVANCED%20TOPICS/AdjustingSync.md).

 ### Shairport Sync does not appear on the Apple device
-Please check that the wi-fi interface is up, and that Shairport Sync and the Apple device are on the same wi-fi network.
+Please check that the WiFi interface is up, and that Shairport Sync and the Apple device are on the same WiFi network.

 ### WiFi adapter running in power-saving / low-power mode